What is Rails Girls Berlin

 We make coding social by creating a communicative and cooperative atmosphere around it.
-Our workshops kick off with an installation party, are provided with food that attendees bring along to share and end with an after-party.
+Our workshops kick off with an installation get-together, are provided with food that attendees bring along to share and end with an after-party.

 By teaching women in groups of two we create an environment without pressure or competition which diminishes the fear of asking “stupid” questions.

 We connect women with each other, with mentors / coaches and role models who have shown that it doesn’t need an academic background in computer science or be good at Maths to become a successful developer.

 We foster continued learning by encouraging attendees to join project groups after the workshop.
 These groups are led by experienced developers and stretch over several weeks to months.
 In addition to that, larners of all levels come together regularly on our “Code & Cake”.

 What do we mean by „women“ and „girls“?

 Although we use „girls“ in our name, we welcome people who *identify as female* of *any age, ethnicity and background*.
 No matter if you’re still in school, have been working for many years or are staying home to take care of relatives.
 Diversity matters to us, so if you are not fluent in English, don’t own a laptop, can’t find someone to care of your children during the workshop, please contact us and we will try to find a solution.

 Rails Girls Berlin events are organized by a small group of women and a huge group of programmers.
 Everyone is volunteering for this project, because we believe that women are the future of programming.
 The overwhelmingly positive feedback we are receiving from our attendees and coaches is convincing us to keep this project going.